vuejs/docs/src/guide/reactivity-computed-watchers.md

 ### Effect Flush Timing

 Vue's reactivity system buffers invalidated effects and flushes them asynchronously to avoid unnecessary duplicate invocation when there are many state mutations happening in the same "tick".
 Internally, a component's `update` function is also a watched effect.
-When a user effect is queued, it is always invoked after all component `update` effects:
+When a user effect is queued, it is by default invoked **before** all component `update` effects:

 ```html
 <template>